KV Cache Offloading for Context-Intensive Tasks: Abstract

 \section{Abstract}

 With the growing demand for long-context LLMs across a wide range of applications, the key–value (KV) cache has become a critical bottleneck for both latency and memory usage.
 Recently, KV-cache offloading has emerged as a promising approach to reduce memory footprint and inference latency while preserving accuracy.
-Prior evaluations have largely focused on tasks that do not require extracting large amounts of information from the context.
+Most recent works on KV offloading evaluate on tasks that do not require extracting large amounts of information from the context.
 In this work, we study KV-cache offloading on \underline{context-intensive} tasks: problems where the solution requires looking up a lot of information from the input prompt.
 We create and release the Text2JSON benchmark, a highly context-intensive task that requires extracting structured knowledge from raw text.
-We evaluate modern KV offloading on Text2JSON and other context-intensive tasks and find significant performance degradation on both Llama 3 and Qwen 3 models.
-Our analysis identifies two key reasons for poor accuracy: low-rank projection of keys and unreliable landmarks, and proposes a simpler alternative strategy that significantly improves accuracy across multiple LLM families and benchmarks.
+We evaluate modern KV offloading on Text2JSON and other context-intensive tasks and find significant performance degradation on both Llama 3 and Qwen3 models.
+Our analysis identifies two key reasons for poor accuracy: low-rank projection of keys and unreliable selection, and proposes a simpler alternative strategy that significantly improves accuracy across multiple LLM families and benchmarks.
 These findings highlight the need for a comprehensive and rigorous evaluation of long-context compression techniques.